 This site http://www.mhhe.com/biosci/genbio/virtual_labs/BL_16/BL_16.html has interactivity, and could qualify as a good resource.
 Also http://www.froguts.com/demo/ is passable, but neither of these sites reach to the standard of a simulation in my opinion.

 Online resources need to be more than just watching a movie or series of movies; they need to include meaningful interactivity (see https://www.explorelearning.com/ as a good example).

 For the record, the gold-standard for online resources are resources which allow students to create simulations.

 I had orginally wanted to try to stay away from the debate about dissection and stick with "what is a simulation".
 Personally, I disagree profoundly with the notion that a computer can replace a live dissection exercise.
 Organisms are gooey, slimy, and not "clean and tidy", as a computer would present an animal dissection.
 I also believe the affective element of dissection is part of learning (but I'm an IT guy, not a biologist nor an ethics expert) IMHO, technology would detract from learning if our goal in learning was for kids to understand the digestive system (and it's place in other systems) of a real frog.

-Published on Tuesday, March 18, 2014 (2 years, 11 months, and one week ago).
+Published on Tuesday, March 18, 2014 (5 years, one month, and 5 days ago).
 Posted in: Educational Tech Games in education